Shoulder Replacement Surgery – FAQ with Dr. Timothy Pater

 Will you prescribe physical therapy?
 How long will therapy last?

-Yes I will prescribe physical therapy.
+Yes, I will prescribe physical therapy.
 Typically, therapy will last two months following the operation; however, sometimes patients require more.

 Is it very often that patients need both shoulders replaced?

 Most people who develop arthritis on one side develop it on the other side as well.
-Most often one side hurts worse than the other and so many patients opt for both shoulders to be replaced but it is usually a couple years between the two operations.
+Most often one side hurts worse than the other and so many patients opt for both shoulders to be replaced but it is usually a couple of years between the two operations.

 What is the replacement made of?

-The replacement is made of titanium, stainless steel and high density plastic in the socket.
+The replacement is made of titanium, stainless steel, and high-density plastic in the socket.
 I have an example of the replacement I can show you when you come for an office visit.